Sunday, August 21, 2011

 I picked it up, and it started struggling to get away.

 "Really?"
-I said to The Other People.
+I said.
 "This is my perfect baby?
 How did this happen?
 She's turned into something else entirely and all I did was leave her momentarily in the parking lot when I got all busy doing other things..."

 "Yeah.
-They do that," somebody said.
+They do that," the man said.
 "She's a cute little fox.
 You should be quite proud."

 The little fox wriggled free from my grasp and jumped down.
 She took off in a blurry flash....bushy little tail disappearing through the woods.

-The next few days were spent shopping for last minute dorm items (her room is tiny and old, old, old....she loves it), and taking care of things like registering, textbooks, obtaining studio keys, dropping one class and picking up a harpsichord class...figuring out how to gain access to the scholarship money...how to use the meal plan.
+The next couple of days were spent shopping for last minute dorm items and taking care of things like registering, textbooks, obtaining studio keys, dropping one class and picking up a harpsichord class...figuring out how to gain access to the scholarship money...how to use the meal plan.
 She loved all of it (except orientation which she deemed a complete waste of her time).
 She familiarized herself with the Steinways in the practice rooms.
-We took her to dinner, took her to a movie, and she insisted on sleeping in her dorm room every night rather than in a nice hotel with us.
-On her first morning she awoke to a lone tuba...the second morning it was drums.
-She's Home.
+She ditched us and our hotel room and spent her first night in the dorm.
+She woke the next morning to the sound of a lone tuba...the second morning it was drums.
+She was home.

 "Hey, can you drop me off at the practice rooms on your way out of here?" she asked.
 On your way out of here....now please.